Spilled Water on Hard Drive? Guide to Water Damage Recovery

 Factors Affecting Water Damaged Drive Recovery Success

-• Professional Handling: Prompt delivery to experienced data recovery professionals using correct procedures is vital.
+• Professional Handling: Prompt delivery to experienced professionals using correct procedures is vital for water damaged hard drive recovery.

 How PITS Global Handles Liquid Damage Data Recovery

-PITS Global Data Recovery Services has extensive experience dealing with the complex challenges of liquid-damaged storage media.
-We utilize:
+PITS Global has extensive experience with liquid-damaged media:

-• Certified Cleanrooms: Ensuring a contaminant-free environment for any required internal work.
+• Certified Cleanrooms: Contaminant-free environment for internal work.

-• Component-Level Expertise: Advanced micro-soldering capabilities for PCB repair and ROM transfers.
+• Component-Level Expertise: Advanced micro-soldering for PCB repair/ROM transfers.

-• Advanced Imaging Tools: Techniques to recover data even from drives with significant issues.
+• Advanced Imaging Tools: Techniques for data recovery from damaged drives.

 Prevention: Keeping Drives Dry